CaoYang2024/step-xlsx-h5-pt-converter/README.md

 # step2pt
-transform the step file to pt filr
+Transform the STEP file into a PyTorch .pt format